ollama/ollama/docs/faq.md

 ## How do I manage the maximum number of requests the Ollama server can queue?

 If too many requests are sent to the server, it will respond with a 503 error indicating the server is overloaded.
 You can adjust how many requests may be queue by setting `OLLAMA_MAX_QUEUE`.

+## How do I make Ollama load multiple models simultaneously?

+By default, Ollama will only load one model at a time.
+It will unload previous models before loading the new one.
+You can set the maximum number of models to be loaded with `OLLAMA_MAX_LOADED_MODELS`.

+## Does Ollama handle multiple requests concurrently?

+By default, Ollama will only handle one request at a time, and other requests wait in a queue.
+You can set how many requests for a single model can be handled at the same time with `OLLAMA_NUM_PARALLEL`.